Spring Break or Spring Bliss? Surprising Things to Do in Cancun in March

 Culinary Adventures Beyond the Buffet Line

-March’s perfect weather creates ideal conditions for exploring Cancun’s food scene beyond resort boundaries.
+March’s perfect weather creates ideal conditions for exploring Cancun’s food scene beyond resort boundaries, which mirrors the consistently favorable weather in Mexico in March throughout most of the country.
 Cooking classes at El Pueblito ($65 for a 3-hour class including market tour) reveal the secrets behind authentic Yucatecan specialties like cochinita pibil and lime soup.
 The seafood market at Puerto Juarez offers a morning spectacle as fishermen sell their catch directly to restaurants and locals—arrive by 7AM to see the full selection before chefs claim the best specimens.

 As evening falls, Parque Las Palapas comes alive with food vendors selling everything from marquesitas (crisp rolled wafers filled with cheese and Nutella) to classic tacos at prices that would make Manhattan food truck operators weep—many dishes cost under $2.
 This is where locals eat, making it both the most authentic and economical dining experience in the city.